Special Product Note:

-In The Swim’s NEW Algae Attack Packs are specifically formulated to help solve your unique algae problem, while saving you time and money!
+In The Swim’s NEW Algae Attack Pack is specifically formulated to help solve your unique algae problem, while saving you time and money!
 Our easy 5-step process ensures that you add just the right combination of chemicals!
 Each kit treats up to 30,000 gallons.

-The Algae Attack Packs are a great value for pool owners.
+The Algae Attack Pack is a great value for pool owners.
 This chemical kit has a 5-step process that will treat your pool for both water clarity and algae.
 Very effective algae fighters pre-packaged for convenience and at a discounted price.
 Treats most algae blooms on pools up to 30,000 gallons.

 Run your filter as much as possible during algae treatment, most filters and pumps can run 24/7 without a problem.
 After treatment and subsequent cleanup, clean and rejuvenate your pool filter with an In The Swim Pool Filter Cleaner!

-Note: Algae Attack Pool Chemical Value Packs are not compatible with biguanide sanitizing systems.
+Note: The Algae Attack Pool Chemical Value Pack is not compatible with biguanide sanitizing systems.

 Step One: Brush pool surfaces vigorously to loosen the algae from the walls and floor of pool.
 Remove any leaves or heavy debris.